PrivSec-dev/privsec.dev/content/os/Linux-Hardening.md

 Snap packages come in [two variants](https://snapcraft.io/docs/snap-confinement): classic snap with no confinement and strict snap with confinement on systems with AppArmor and Cgroupsv1.
 If a snap package is classic snap, you are better off using a version provided by your distribution's repository instead, if one is available.
 If your system does not have AppArmor, then you are better off not using snap at all.
 Most modern systems outside of Ubuntu and its derivatives only use Cgroupsv2 by default, so you have to set `systemd.unified_cgroup_hierarchy=0` in your kernel parameters to get Cgroupsv1 working.

 Snap permissions can be managed via the Snap Store or Ubuntu's custom patched GNOME Control Center.

+There are some caveats with snapd, including the fact that it has failed multiple security autdits by openSUSE, according to Richard Brown.

 ### Firejail